Media in Omaha, Nebraska: Television

+Omaha TV stations gets 8 full-powered Digital channels including 30 subchannels, 1 low-powered Digital channel including 2 subchannels, and 1 Audio-only subchannel as KBBX-FM.
+In Spring 2022 KXVO channel 15 was launched and became the first television station in the State of Nebraska and Western Iowa to use ATSC 3.0 including 2 subchannels are KXVO (ROAR), and KPTM (Fox) and 3 DRM subchannels both are KMTV-TV (CBS), WOWT (NBC) and KETV (ABC), and 5 Internet streaming subchannels are KYNE (PBS), T2, Pickleball TV, GameLoop, and ROXi.

 Print

 The Omaha World-Herald, the Omaha Bee, and by 1900 the Omaha Daily News had developed into the city's most influential journals.

 The African American community in Omaha has had several newspapers serve it.
 The first was the Progress, established in 1889 by Ferdinand L. Barnett.
 Cyrus D. Bell, an ex-slave, established the Afro-American Sentinel in 1892.
 In 1893 George F. Franklin started publishing the Enterprise, later published by Thomas P. Mahammitt.
 It was the longest lived of any of the early African American newspapers published in Omaha.
 The best known and most widely read of all African American newspapers in the city was the Omaha Monitor, established in 1915, edited and published by Reverend John Albert Williams.
 It stopped being published in 1929.
-In 1906, Lucille Skaggs Edwards published, The Women's Aurora, making her the first black woman to publish a magazine in Nebraska.George Wells Parker, co-founder of the Hamitic League of the World, founded the New Era in Omaha from 1920 through until 1926.
+In 1906, Lucille Skaggs Edwards published, The Women's Aurora, making her the first black woman to publish a magazine in Nebraska.
+George Wells Parker, co-founder of the Hamitic League of the World, founded the New Era in Omaha from 1920 through until 1926.
 The Omaha Guide was established by B.V. and C.C.
 Galloway in 1927.
 The Guide, with a circulation of over twenty-five thousand and an advertisers' list including business firms from coast to coast, was the largest African American newspaper west of the Missouri River.
 The Omaha Star, founded by Mildred Brown, began publication in 1938, and continues today as the only African American newspaper in Omaha.